renebigot/XlsxReaderWriter/README.md

 Files have relationships, files are relationships...
 Have a look at this picture each time you want to change something in the library.

-##Tests coverage

-A test coverage script run at the end of tests.
-You need to install LCOV via Macports to run coverage report generation.

-Reports will be put in /Users/Shared/Coverage.

-I use a custom CSS for LCOV.
-Put yours at this path : /Users/Shared/Coverage/gcov.css

 ##License

 Copyright (c) 2014-2016 Ren&eacute; BIGOT.